Château de la Mar - Pinot noir Jongieux 2018

 About the estate:

-In the Jongieux region, the Château de la Mar stands out against the rolling hills.
-It is a former 13th-century fortified house that belonged to the Count of Mareste, who gave his name to the prized Marestel wine.
-In 2009, the property was taken over by Jean-Paul Richard, a businessman and entrepreneur, who revived the vineyard; since 2013, he has added a guesthouse with five rooms.
-This specialist in Roussette (5 of the 6.5 hectares of vineyards are planted with Marestel grapes) produces several single-vineyard wines for fine dining, which build in intensity on the palate, carried by rich maturity and a generous profile.
-Special mention goes to the new Pinot Noir cuvée, the pleasant surprise of the year!
+In the Jongieux region, the Château de la Mar stands out against the undulating hillsides.
+It is a former 13th-century fortified house that once belonged to the Count of Mareste, who gave his name to the prized Marestel wine.
+In 2009, the property was taken over by Jean-Paul Richard, a businessman and entrepreneur, who revived the vineyard’s operations; since 2013, he has added a guesthouse with five rooms.
+This specialist in Roussette (of the 6.5 hectares of vineyards, 5 are Marestel) produces several gourmet single-vineyard cuvées that build in complexity on the palate, driven by rich ripeness and a generous profile.
+Special mention goes to the new Pinot Noir cuvée—the pleasant surprise of the year!

 Guide Hachette des vins